 In addition, you must use the office a certain length of time in order for the deduction to be approved.
 It’s not enough that you spend a couple evenings a week in the office.
 Although, again, there isn’t a 100% clear definition, 5-8 hours per days should be sufficient.
 Again, experience with the tax office has shown that approval is largely dependent upon the inspector.

 Your deduction will be different if you rent your apartment/house versus owning it.
 If you rent, we look at the surface area of your lease, and then we calculate how much percentage of this area is used for the business.
 In order to calculate this, you can take a drawing of your lease and mark off how much of the space is actually used as an office in order to determine how much to deduct.
-For instance, if you’re renting 100 square meter apartment and 10 meters are used for the office, 10% of your lease is used for the business.
+For instance, if you’re renting a 100 square meter apartment and 10 square meters are used for the office, 10% of your lease is used for the business.

 Monthly rent & utilities

 We must then look at the costs (rent, electricity, heating, etc.) related to your apartment/house to determine how much to deduct.
 In the example above (with a 100 square meter apartment and a 10 square meter home office) you’re allowed to deduct 10% in tax, and you’re also allowed to deduct VAT (10% of the VAT) if the home office is 10%.
 If your home office is bigger, then your deduction will also increase.
 For instance, if you use 25% of your home for the business, then you may also deduct 25% of the electricity bill, 25% of the heating bill, and 25% of the VAT.
 The deduction is always relative to the business usage of your apartment/house.